The most common symptoms are persistent chest pain and shortness of breath.

 A history of exposure to asbestos

-When doctors suspect mesothelioma, a chest x-ray is usually done.
-Usually a sample of fluid from the pleural space (pleural fluid cytology) is analyzed and a sample of tissue from the pleura (pleural biopsy) is examined to look for characteristic changes due to mesothelioma.
+Usually a sample of fluid from the pleural space is analyzed (pleural fluid cytology), and a sample of tissue from the pleura (pleural biopsy) is examined to look for characteristic changes due to mesothelioma.

 Treatment of Mesothelioma